VallariAg/Blog/content/blog/scopeInJS/index.md

 (Cool tip: Inside the enclosing module function, you can name the returning object `let obj = { func: func };  return obj;` so you can change the returning functions dynamically)

-ES6 treats a file as a seperate module, and *must* be defined in seperate files.
+ES6 treats a file as a separate module.

 ```js
 // bar.js